kk-spartans/scholars-cup/07 - Speeches that Inspire, Speeches that Spit Fire/03 - Leaders speaking abroad — impact and reception.md

 ## Zelenskyy’s Speech

 This, the PM from Love would like.
-Zelenskyy literally channeled Winston Churchill and Shakesphere while his country was being bombed
+Zelenskyy literally channeled Winston Churchill and Shakespeare while his country was being bombed.